 I'd spent countless hours praying, organizing, and preparing for the children's annual church performance.
 The performance included live animals, open flames, and 200 small children.
+A lot could go wrong!
 On the morning of the show, things fell into place.
 The animals arrived on time.
 Ample volunteers emerged to help.
 I even ushered 45 preschoolers into the sanctuary without any tears-including none of my own.

-Right before the doors opened for the children to enter, a father walked up to me, angry because his child didn't have speaking lines in the performance.
-He shouted at me in front the volunteers, children, and parents.
+Right before the doors flung open for the children to enter, a father walked up to me, angry because his child didn't have speaking lines in the performance.
+He shouted at me in front of all the volunteers, children, and parents.
 I was mortified.
 The blood drained from my face, my mouth went dry, and my mind went blank just as the cue came to start the show.

 The performance was a blur as I stumbled through everything.
-I felt devastated, even though no one and nothing caught fire.
+I felt devastated, even though no one and nothing caught fire, not even the loose sheep that knocked over the microphone.
 I'd known the father for years, taught his children, and visited his family's home.
 I felt grieved that he thought I'd purposefully excluded his child.